In this article

 Non-reimbursable expenses

-Adding this list to your travel policy helps explain, in unambiguous terms, what unreimbursed business expenses the company won’t cover when an employee travels for business.
+Adding this list to your travel policy helps explain, in unambiguous terms, what travel expenses the company won’t cover when an employee travels for business.
 Setting these expectations with travelers well ahead of time helps reduce misunderstandings and out-of-policy spend.

-In general, companies typically don’t cover expenses like parking fees, late fees, personal grooming appointments, pet boarding, and travel expenses for spouses or other family members.
+Generally, companies don’t cover expenses like late fees, personal grooming appointments, pet boarding, travel expenses for spouses or other family members, and any other personal expenses.
 Update this list annually with any other out-of-policy expenses that get flagged repeatedly by your finance team.

 Expense reporting and reimbursement